Black and tan, tricolored, Blenheim, ruby

 - Cavalier King Charles Spaniel Puppies – Before You Buy…

-- What Price are Cavalier King Charles Spaniel Puppies?
+- What’s the Price of Cavalier King Charles Spaniel Puppies?

-- Physical Traits of the Cavalier King Charles Spaniel
+- Temperament & Intelligence of the Cavalier King Charles Spaniel